sschmid/Entitas/README.md

 The project is hosted on [GitHub][github-entitas] where you can [report issues][issues], fork the project and [submit pull requests][pulls].

+Entitas.sln contains all projects and tests in one solution.
+All Unity projects are not committed to the repository and can be generated with Unity.
+Open Entitas.Unity, Entitas.Unity.CodeGenerator and Entitas.Unity.VisualDebugging in Unity and generate all projects by clicking Assets -> Sync MonoDevelop Project.

+To run the tests, navigate to the project root folder and execute runTests.sh.

 - Check the [issues][issues] to make sure nobody hasn't already requested it and/or contributed it
 - Fork the project
 - Checkout the latest develop